kodecocodes/swift-algorithm-club/HaversineDistance/README.md

 The Haversine Distance is implemented as a function as a class would be kind of overkill.

-`haversineDinstance(la1: Double, lo1: Double, la2: Double, lo2: Double, radius: Double = 6367444.7) -> Double`
+`haversineDistance(a: (lat: Double, lon: Double), b: (lat: Double, lon: Double), radius: Double = 6367444.7) -> Double`

-- `la1` is the latitude of point 1 in degrees.
-- `lo1` is the longitude of point 1 in degrees.
+- `a` is the latitude and longitude of point 1 in degrees.
-- `la2` is the latitude of point 2 in degrees.
-- `lo2` is the longitude of point 2 in degrees.
+- `b` is the latitude and longitude of point 2 in degrees.
 - `radius` is the radius of the sphere considered in meters, which defaults to the mean radius of the earth (from [WolframAlpha](http://www.wolframalpha.com/input/?i=earth+radius)).

 The function contains 3 closures in order to make the code more readable and comparable to the Haversine formula given by the Wikipedia page mentioned above.